2 weeks ago

 I found your blog via google, and 1 month into having 2 lab puppies (boy/ girl) from the same litter.

-second article (feed, walk, sleep, play separately) verbatim, or take some separation more than others?
+Did you follow the guidelines in the second article (feed, walk, sleep, play separately) verbatim, or take some separation more than others?

 Thanks